 ...
-After requesting management evaluation of the decisions not to convert their appointments to permanent, and being informed that they had been upheld by the USG for Management, 11 staff members concerned by said decisions, including the eight Applicants in the cases at bar, filed applications before the [Dispute] Tribunal on 16 and 17 April 2012.
+After requesting management evaluation of the decisions not to convert their appointments to permanent, and being informed that they had been upheld by the USG for Management, 262 staff members concerned by said decisions, including the 246 Applicants in the case at bar, filed applications before the [Dispute] Tribunal on 16 April 2012, followed by a motion for consolidation of their individual cases, dated 19 April 2012, which was granted by Order No. 80 (GVA/2012) of 4 May 2012.

 ...
-The [Dispute] Tribunal ruled on these applications by Judgment Malmström et al. UNDT/2012/129, dated 29 August 2012, finding that the ASG/OHRM was not the competent authority to make the impugned decisions, as the

-USG had delegated such authority to the ICTY Registrar.
-On this ground, the [Dispute] Tribunal rescinded the contested decisions and, considering that they concerned an appointment matter, set an alternative compensation in lieu of effective rescission of EUR 2, 000 per applicant.
+The [Dispute] Tribunal ruled on these consolidated applications by Judgment Ademagic et al. UNDT/2012/131, dated 29 August 2012, finding that the ASG/OHRM was not the competent authority to make the impugned decisions, as the USG had delegated such authority to the ICTY Registrar.
+On this ground, the [Dispute] Tribunal rescinded the contested decisions and, considering that they concerned an appointment matter, set an alternative compensation in lieu of effective rescission of EUR 2,000 per applicant.

 ...
-On appeal, the Appeals Tribunal vacated Malmström et al. UNDT/2012/129, by Judgment No. 2013-UNAT-357 issued on 19 December 2013.[3]
-The Appeals Tribunal held that the power to decide on the conversion of ICTY staff appointments into permanents ones had not been delegated to the ICTY Registrar and that, hence, the ASG/OHRM was the competent authority to make the decisions at stake.
+On appeal, the Appeals Tribunal vacated Judgment No. UNDT/2012/131, by Judgment No. 2013-UNAT-359 issued on 19 December 2013.[4]
+The Appeals Tribunal held that the power to decide on the conversion of ICTY staff appointments into permanent[] ones had not been delegated to the ICTY Registrar and that, hence, the ASG/OHRM was the competent authority to make the decisions at stake.